 A hair transplant will also follow the hair growth cycle, meaning you will see shedding and hair growth throughout your life as normal.

 Of course, the overall success of your hair transplant lasting a lifetime is also dependent on your hair transplant aftercare, long-term care, and how you style or treat your hair.
-If your hair is constantly in tight fitting hairstyles, you are more susceptible to conditions such as traction alopecia.
+If your hair is constantly in tight-fitting hairstyles, you are more susceptible to conditions such as traction alopecia.
+Failure to look after your new grafts may lead to hair falling out after a hair transplant.

 There are several phases of the hair transplant timeline, but most changes happen within the first few months.
 See earlier stages of the post-transplant timeline in our series: